Do you know what really sucks? Buying something only to realise later it isn’t as good as you thought it would be.

-Turns out, they’re not as comfy as they look.
-They give me blisters every time.
-So now I have to either wear them with socks or stick bandaids on the back of my heels, which kinda ruins the look of the shoe and my outfit.
+After days of wearing them and trying to tell myself they just need breaking in, it became categorically clear that the fucking things were not as comfy as they looked.
+They gave me blisters every time I wore them, so I’d either wear them with socks or stick bandaids on the back of my heels, which kinda ruined the look of the shoe and my outfit.

-If right now you’re saying, “what’s one of those?”
-Or you think a copywriter should “just know what to write and get on with it” then let’s hold the horses and address what exactly a copywriter brief is, why it’s important and, critically, how one benefits the client.
+If right now you’re saying, “What’s one of those?”
+Or you believe that a copywriter should just know what to write and get on with it, then let’s hold the horses and address what exactly

-(Hint: it has a lot to do with saving money and time.)
+That last one has a lot to do with saving money and time.

 What is a copywriter brief?

-Put simply, it’s a document that ensures your professional copywriter ‘gets it’.
+Put simply, a brief is the document that makes sure your copywriter gets it.

-It’s the magic that makes your industry knowledge, business personality, and BIG IDEA, fuse with your copywriter’s talent for super-slick messaging and marketing know-how.
+It’s the magic that allows your industry knowledge, business personality, and BIG IDEAS, fuse with your copywriter’s talent for super-slick messaging and marketing know-how.

-It’s rare that a client and copywriter can read each other’s minds — so briefs are important.
+It’s rare that a client and copywriter can read each other’s minds—so briefs are important.
 A briefing session to cover all the essentials you need your copy and content to include is a must.
-It puts you both on the same page, so your copywriter can deliver content you want: rather than what they think you want.
+It puts you both on the same page, so your copywriter can deliver the content you want rather than what they think you want.

 And the only way you’re gonna get what you want, is by doing the briefing properly.